Hunter process

-The Hunter process was the first industrial process to produce pure ductile metallic titanium.
+The Hunter process was the first industrial process to produce pure metallic titanium.
 It was invented in 1910 by Matthew A. Hunter, a chemist born in New Zealand who worked in the United States.
-The process involves reducing titanium tetrachloride (TiCl4) with sodium (Na) in a batch reactor with an inert atmosphere at a temperature of 1,000°C. Dilute hydrochloric acid is then used to leach the salt from the product.
+The process involves reducing titanium tetrachloride (TiCl4) with sodium (Na) in a batch reactor with an inert atmosphere at a temperature of 1,000 °C. Diluted hydrochloric acid is then used to leach the salt from the product.